 Symptoms of unruptured intracranial aneurysm (UIA) include headache, ischemic cerebrovascular events, and cranial nerve deficits.
 Headache is the most common but also the most nonspecific and the relationship to aneurysm as a cause is controversial.
-Crain headache patterns, including sudden onset worst headache of life ("thunderclap") are classically associated with aneurysm rupture.
-Headaches brought on by and occurring in association with exertion or Valsalva including exercise or sexual activity are rare hut are more frequently associated with intracranial vascular abnormalities had advanced vascular imaging may be appropriate as suggested by clinical guidelines.
-He use of advanced imaging for diagnosis of clinically suspected aneurysm as well as management (including perioperative evaluation) of known aneurysm is appropriate.
-Both MRA and CTA can reliably detect intracranial aneurysms > 5mm, Ne 10, 11 so modality selection is often based on factors such as patient preference, radiation sensitivity, contrast risk, and availability.
+Headache patterns, including sudden onset worst headache of life ("thunderclap") are classically associated with aneurysm rupture.
+Headaches brought on by and occurring in association with exertion or Valsalva including exercise or sexual activity are rare the durant associated with intracranial vascular abnormalities the davanced vascular imaging may be appropriate as suggested by clinical guidelines.
+The use of advanced imaging for diagnosis of clinically suspected aneurysm as well as management (including perioperative evaluation) of known aneurysm is appropriate.
+Both MRA and CTA can reliably detect intracranial aneurysms > 5mm, to the davanced imaging modality selection is often based on factors such as patient preference, radiation sensitivity, contrast risk, and availability.
 For patients with a suspected subarachnoid hemorrhage, CT head without intravenous contrast is the most appropriate initial imaging modality.